Viinixxs/Viinixxs/README.md

 ### ❌ ; 𝐏o𝐧y𝐭o𝐰n 𝐒t𝐮f𝐟s

 • 𝐔sually on Docks,or CRK area, Sometimes i am also in the rhythm game area (under spawn) or market.
-Sometimes i also sit around safe server 2 or safe indo when i am feeling moody to clear my head, iwec if u see me there.
+Sometimes i also roam around safe server 2 with friends.

 • 𝐌ost of the time i prefer to sit alone, but sometimes i might be sitting with friends.